 This course continues the algebra sequence.
 Topics include operations with complex numbers; functions; numeric, algebraic, and graphic techniques as applied to the following functions: polynomial, rational, radical, piecewise, and absolute value; modeling and applications using the above functions; exponential expressions and equations; logarithmic expressions and equations; conic sections.
-Optional: sequences and series.
+Optional: Systems of nonlinear equations.
 A graphing calculator is required for this course.

-Prerequisite: "C" or better in MAT137 (Formerly MATH 121) or placement.
+Prerequisite: Placement in ENG\101 and "C" or better in MAT\137 (Formerly MATH 121) or higher OR placement in ENG\101 and math placement.